FateEvent/enter-the-matrix/README.md

 }
 ```
 In this case, the bounds `where K: Clone + std::fmt::Display + std::ops::AddAssign` serve the same purpose as placing the bounds directly between the angle brackets of `impl<>`, but `where` clauses are preferred when the constraints are more complex or to make the code more readable.

+### Exercise 2

+[Linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) is a method of [curve fitting](https://en.wikipedia.org/wiki/Curve_fitting) (i.e. the process of constructing a curve, or mathematical function, that has the best fit to a series of data points) using [linear polynomials](https://en.wikipedia.org/wiki/Polynomial#linear_polynomial) (a polynomial is a mathematical expression consisting of indeterminates and coefficients involving only the operations of addition, subtraction, multiplication, and positive-integer powers of variables of degree one, and a linear polynomial is a polynomial of degree one) to construct new data points within the range of a discrete set of known data points.